8 Number and share of referendums and ballot dates

 (b) by ballot dates

-With regard to referendums, there has been an ongoing debate on whether countries with smaller populations hold referendums more often than countries with larger populations.
-In line with the findings of Anckar (2004) and Vatter (2000), the analysis in Figure 2.4 shows that there is no correlation between a country’s population size (data by The World Bank (2023)) and its number of ballot dates per decade.
-Without the exception of a few outliers, mainly from Switzerland and Liechtenstein, we don’t observe more referendums (y-axis) in countries with a small population (x-axis).
+With regard to direct democracy, there has been an ongoing debate on whether countries with smaller populations hold referendums more often than countries with larger populations.
+In line with the findings of Anckar (2004) and Vatter (2000), the analysis in Figure 8.4 shows that there is no correlation between a country’s population size (data by The World Bank (2023)) and its number of ballot dates per decade.
+With the exception of a few outliers, mainly from Switzerland and Liechtenstein, we don’t observe more referendums (y-axis) in countries with a small population (x-axis).
 In fact, even larger countries can have a relatively high number of referendums per decade, e.g. Egypt in the 1970s.